verarojman/color-scheme-cli/README.md

 ## Description

-This module is a JavaScript implementation of the Perl implementation of Color Schemes 2 ([http://wellstyled.com/tools/colorscheme2](http://wellstyled.com/tools/colorscheme2)), a color scheme generator.
+This module is a NodeJS command line interface for the JavaScript implementation of the Perl implementation of Color Schemes 2 ([http://wellstyled.com/tools/colorscheme2](http://wellstyled.com/tools/colorscheme2)), a color scheme generator.
 Start by visitng the Color Schemes 2 web site and playing with the colors.
 When you want to generate those schemes on the fly, begin using this modoule.